openvstorage/ovs-documentation/Openvstorage/concepts.md

 properly installed and configured RDMA capable hardware.

 ## vPool
-A vPool is a Virtual Storage Pool used to deploy vMachines. a vPool can span multiple Storage Routers and connects to a single storage backend.
+A vPool is a Virtual Storage Pool used to deploy vDisks. a vPool can span multiple Storage Routers and connects to a single storage backend.
 This backend can be an S3 compatible object storage or in case the data needs to be split across multiple datacenters a global ALBA backend.